Effective September 2015; Revised June 2022

 Clients can expect that the regulated member will appropriately select, apply and interpret screening/assessments and interventions, and that services are delivered in a competent, effective and safe manner.

-Evidence-informed refers to “using the best available information combined with the client’s perspective and the professional judgment of the provider in clinical decision making”.
+Evidence-informed refers to “using the best available information combined with information gathered from clients regarding their background, needs, values, etc. and the professional judgment of the provider in clinical decision making.”

-Quality services refers to “services in the health care system as measured by accessibility, acceptability, appropriateness, efficiency, effectiveness, and safety factors”.
+Quality services refers to “services in the health care system as measured by accessibility, acceptability, appropriateness, efficiency, effectiveness, and safety factors, including cultural safety and freedom from racism/discrimination.”